 Gluten-free menu options are popping up everywhere.
 Along with this movement, I’ve been inadvertently glutened more often than a few years ago.
 Lately, "gluten-free" salads have showed up at the table with croutons, or a sprinkle of panko crumbs tops a piece of grilled chicken.
 Why is this happening more often?

 Gluten-safe is a more accurate description to describe the risk of dining out.
 It’s not possible to completely eliminate cross-contamination in a restaurant where gluten is in the kitchen.
-It’s really more complicated than serving rice pasta instead of wheat pasta, or using gluten-free pizza crusts while using the same toppings that come into contact with regular pizzas.
+It’s much more complicated than serving rice pasta instead of wheat pasta, or using gluten-free pizza crusts while using the same toppings that come into contact with regular pizzas.

 In the rush to meet the increased demand for gluten-free food, the knowledge for safe preparation has not kept up.
 People are well-intentioned, and it's possible to find the foods like pizza crusts and rolls that don't taste like cardboard anymore.
 But cooking and preparing in a commercial kitchen without special precautions presents chances for cross-contamination that can make people sick.